Vehicular Manslaughter Laws and Sentences

 A few jurisdictions define vehicular homicide as causing the death of another person while committing certain traffic offenses.
 In these states, the qualifying traffic offense is typically a serious crime, such as DUI, hit-and-run, reckless driving, or eluding police.
 However, in some jurisdictions, even minor traffic infractions, like illegal passing or turning, speeding, and texting while driving can trigger a vehicular homicide charge.

 In states that don't have specific vehicular homicide laws, a motorist who unintentionally causes the death of another person may face prosecution under the state's general homicide statutes.
-Depending on the jurisdiction and circumstances, a fatal car accident could result in the following charges:
+Depending on the jurisdiction and circumstances, a fatal car accident could result in charges like:

 Negligent homicide is generally the least serious crime associated with driving-related killings.
 A driver commits negligent homicide by causing the death of another person while driving in a criminally negligent manner.
 As discussed above, a driver who was unaware of the risk posed by the unsafe driving (but should have been) is criminally negligent.